Syahrizal Syahbuddin

-Syahrizal Syahbuddin (born in Bireuën, Indonesia, 2 October 1993) is an Indonesian professional footballer who plays as a defender.
+Syahrizal Syahbuddin (born 2 October 1993), simply known as Syahrizal, is an Indonesian professional footballer who plays as a defender.
 He was the first Indonesian footballer to play in Paraguay.

 Club career

 Mitra Kukar

 In December 2014, he joined Mitra Kukar.

 Celebest

 In 2017, Syahrizal signed a contract with Indonesian Liga 2 club for the 2017 season.

 Aceh United

 He was signed for Aceh United to play in the Liga 2 in the 2018 season.

 PSPS Riau

 In 2021, Syahrizal signed a contract with Indonesian Liga 2 club PSPS Riau for the 2021 season.
 He made his league debut on 6 October against Semen Padang at the Gelora Sriwijaya Stadium, Palembang.

 International career

-He made his debut for Indonesia under-23 national team in friendly match against Singapore U-23 on 13 July 2013 with score 1-0 for Singapore.
+He made his debut for Indonesia under-23 national team in friendly match against Singapore U-23 on 13 July 2013 with score 1–0 for Singapore.